satyamchaturvedi/satyamchaturvedi/README.md

 You have finally discovered my Github profile. <br>
 Please feel free to clone projects, raise issues and submit PRs if you think something could be better.<br>
 - 🔭 I’m currently working on my project [Payment Gateway App](https://github.com/satyamchaturvedi/Payment-Gateway-App)
-- 🌱 I’m currently learning Javascript Frameworks and Solidity.
+- 🌱 I’m currently learning Javascript Frameworks, Solidity and Hyperledger.
 - 👯 I’m looking to collaborate on projects related to Blockchain.
 - 💬 Ask me about anything [here](https://github.com/satyamchaturvedi/satyamchaturvedi/issues) or send me an <a href="mailto:satyamchaturvedi217@gmail.com"><b>email</b></a>.
 - ⚡ Fun fact- <b>Git gets easier once you get the basic idea that branches are homeomorphic endofunctors mapping submanifolds of a Hilbert space.</b>